-Editors Note: This list was created on May 26th, 2020 because we’re cool like that.
-Yay!
+Editors Note: This list was created on January 7th, 2022 to remove the Zamkol and VTIN speakers that are no longer available.
 Click here to see the full update history.

 The Anker Soundcore 2’s slick and discrete design makes for a powerful yet portable Bluetooth speaker under $50.
 This speaker’s glowing reviews from both audio professionals and hobbyists alike make one thing clear: music listeners around the world swear by this no-frills solution to great-sounding, portable music.
 The Soundcore 2 makes it’s small and simple style it’s strength, it looks and sounds great but goes without a few extra features and connection options to keep the price low and the attention on the music.

 This speaker is branded as an ‘Outdoor-Proof’ speaker, meaning anywhere you go, your music can go along with you.
 Within 66-feet you can listen to the Soundcore 2 while enjoying the day outside.
 Whether you’re hiking, fishing, or simply lounging by the pool, the Soundcore will have your back thanks to Anker’s acclaimed stable Bluetooth connectivity and, on the newer Soundcore 2 models (SKU A3105013 and newer), an IPX7 waterproof rating.
 The Soundcore 2 makes for a reliable speaker with a pretty long signal range ideal for outdoor use and regular travel.

 I can’t stress enough how well Anker has nailed the balance between portability, simplicity, and sound quality with this speaker, and that’s why it is our top pick if you’re in the market for a Bluetooth speaker under 50 bucks!